Department Outreach Programs

 With much enthusiasm Modern Languages students and faculty engage in a variety of partnerships in the Pittsburgh region.
-Through service-learning courses, educational and social programs, consulting and research, we seek to learn, grow, and enhance the quality of life in our region with the bridges we build with local communities and institutions in Pittsburgh and Western Pennsylvania and beyond.
+Through service-learning courses, educational and social programs, and consulting and research, we seek to learn, grow, and enhance the quality of life in our region with the bridges we build with local communities and institutions in Pittsburgh, Western Pennsylvania, and beyond.

-In our service-learning courses, Modern Language students and faculty work with pupils and teachers of World Languages in the Pittsburgh Public Schools and the Chinese and Japanese weekend schools, they provide translation assistance for families and health care professionals in local hospitals, and they engage in action research to explore the histories of local immigrant populations, and in Alternative Break service-learning courses, students travel out of the Pittsburgh area to work in various communities in other parts of the world.
+In our service-learning courses, Modern Languages students and faculty work with pupils and teachers of World Languages in the Pittsburgh Public Schools and the Chinese and Japanese weekend schools; they provide translation assistance for families and health care professionals in local hospitals; they engage in action research to explore the histories of local immigrant populations; and they participate in Alternative Break service-learning courses, traveling out of Pittsburgh to work in various communities in other parts of the world.

 Educational and Social Programs

-Educational and social programs launched by Modern Languages faculty and students has built connections with Spanish-speaking immigrant children and their families in the greater Pittsburgh area as well as families of Chinese and Japanese heritage, and students and teachers in Granada, Nicaragua.
+Educational and social programs launched by Modern Languages faculty and students have built connections with Spanish-speaking immigrant children and their families in the greater Pittsburgh area, with families of Chinese and Japanese heritage, and with students and teachers in Granada, Nicaragua.

 Faculty and graduate students in Modern Languages engage in consultation and research to foster appreciation and demonstrate the significance of learning additional languages and cultures.
 They conduct workshops for local teachers to support curriculum development and aid in the implementation and evaluation of language learning programs.